 - What links work best for eCommerce sites, etc.

 By doing so, you help search engines to index those pages in the context of a semantic relationship between them.
 Plus, you send a strong authority signal about the content the cluster covers, demonstrating the breadth of knowledge that stems from the pillar page.

-How to Create Topic Clusters
+How to Create SEO Topic Clusters

 To help you with that, let me show you two approaches that will help you identify that without any guesswork.

-Strategy #1.
-Identifying Content Gaps
+Strategy #1: Identifying Content Gaps

-Strategy #2.
-Researching Your Audience’s Most Common Questions
+Strategy #2: Researching Your Audience’s Most Common Questions

 This strategy works particularly well for identifying individual cluster assets, apart from the pillar content.
 Because you see, questions your target audience asks in various places online suggests what individual cluster pages you should create.